pavolloffay/kubecon-eu-2023-opentelemetry-kubernetes-tutorial/02-operator-introduction.md

 # OpenTelemetry Operator introduction (10 mins)

-This tutorial step focuses on the OpenTelemetry operator introduction.
+This tutorial step focuses on the [OpenTelemetry operator](https://github.com/open-telemetry/opentelemetry-operator) introduction.

+## What is Kubernetes operator

+Kubernetes operator can:
+* Create `CustomResouceDefinitions` (CRD) in the cluster
+* Hide deployment complexity of the application
+* Support application upgrades (handles breaking changes, schema migrations)
+* Auto scale the application

 ## What is OpenTelemetry operator